VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--email`

-Email to use to create PGP key in config
+Email used to create the PGP keychains in config

 ### `--password-value`